 The Indiana Foundation for Home Schooling is governed by a Board of Directors composed of home educators with years of practical experience home schooling, and community leaders with a passion for improving and expanding opportunities for all home schooled students, including disadvantaged students.

-Michael Jarrell, Vice President.
+Michael Jarrell, President.
 Michael Jarrell and his wife, Robyn, homeschool their youngest daughter who is in 7th grade.
 Michael understands the vital role the father has in educating his children.
 He lives his life following his family's motto-J.O.Y.
 Jesus first, Others second and Yourself last.
 Following this motto has allowed him to become a better father and educator ensuring his daughter's education is solid.
 He is a retired disabled Army Veteran with over 20 years of service.
 Michael earned his Bachelor of Science, Master of Science, and MBA from Oakland City University.

 Francesca Plett, Board Member, Francesca Plett is currently homeschooling her four children ages 5-16 and was exposed to both traditional public school and homeschool as a child.
 She earned a Bachelor's Degree in Sociology from Warren Wilson College in North Carolina.
 Over the past 15 years, she has been an active leader with La Leche League in Pennsylvania and Indiana.
 Currently she is a leader and board member with the Marion County 4H group.
 In addition, she volunteers in childcare with a church sponsored English As A Second Language tutoring program and also at the Downtown Life Center as a Support Services coordinator.